The trio is one of the brightest stars of the Polish jazz scene, recognised for their unique talent in blending tradition with contemporary sound.

 Although the musicians were very actively engaged in making music together, and their career was gaining speed, the actual name Simple Acoustic Trio was less and less heard of.
 The last album they recorded under the old name was Habanera, released by the Not Two Records label in Kraków in May, 2000.

 The musicians would return to the stage as an independent trio five years later, and it was a splendid beginning.
-The album Trio was once again recorded by ECM and after since its release in 2005, two more albums followed: January (2008), and Faithfull (2011), both of which were also released by ECM.
+The album Trio was once again recorded by ECM and after since its release in 2005, four more albums followed: January (2008), Faithfull (2011), Spark Of Life (2014), and Live (2018), all of which were also released by ECM.
 Faithfull gained the status of a double platinum record and it was a huge artistic success.

 Since their very beginnings, the group has been building its position with numerous prizes, among them the many Fryderk awards of the Polish Music Academy.
 In 2010, the Marcin Wasilewski Trio also won the annual readers’ poll of the Jazz Forum magazine for the Best Acoustic Formation in Poland, gaining nearly twice as many votes as the Tomasz Stańko quintet.

-Over the 20 years of their activity on the music scene, Marcin Wasilewski Trio has cooperated with numerours internationally acclaimed musicians both individually and as a band.
-They performed with Tomasz Szukalski, Piotr Wojtasik, Michał Urbaniak, Janusz Muniak and Henryk Miśkiewicz, and also participated in international projects with stars of the international jazz scene, such as: Dino Saluzzi, Palle Danielson, Jon Christensen, Arild Andersen, Bernt Rosengren, John Surman, Bobo Stenson, Manu Katche, Gianluigi Trovesi, czy Jan Garbarek, Arthur Blythe and Joe Lovano.
+Over the 20 years of their activity on the music scene, Marcin Wasilewski Trio has cooperated with numerous internationally acclaimed musicians both individually and as a band.
+They performed with Tomasz Szukalski, Piotr Wojtasik, Michał Urbaniak, Janusz Muniak and Henryk Miśkiewicz, and also participated in international projects with stars of the international jazz scene, such as: Dino Saluzzi, Palle Danielson, Jon Christensen, Arild Andersen, Bernt Rosengren, John Surman, Bobo Stenson, Manu Katche, Gianluigi Trovesi, Jan Garbarek, Arthur Blythe and Joe Lovano.
+The frontman – Marcin Wasilewski is a pianist recognised not just by jazz fans – in 2005 he was voted ‘rising star’ of jazz pianism by renowned jazz experts and critics in the poll of the prestigious American jazz magazine Down Beat, while in Poland he is a four-time winner of the Fryderyk award for Jazz Musician of the Year (2005, 2009, 2012, 2015), and the Fryderyk statuette for Jazz Album of the Year along with his trio (2001, 2005, 2009, 2015).
+This makes Marcin Wasilewski the most award-winning jazz musician in Poland after Tomasz Stańko.

 With Tomasz Stańko